Your Airbnb vacation rental business represents a significant investment—and we’re not just talking about time and money.

 Even with a plan, though, it’s worth mentioning that you should review every circumstance on a case-by-case basis.
 A broken glass from an otherwise great guest is one thing; a broken mirror from a guest who has been a problem from the start might warrant a different response.

-In your Airbnb House Rules, make sure to outline the steps a guest should take to report damages or incidents during their stay.
+In your Airbnb Guest Book, make sure to outline the steps a guest should take to report damages or incidents during their stay.
 If a guest reaches out to take ownership of an incident and rectify the matter, be reasonable and gracious in working toward a resolution.

 If a dispute or damage does arise as a result of an Airbnb guest’s stay, the Airbnb Resolution Center will step in to mediate and determine if a claim against the guest is valid.
 They will review the circumstances of the claim, your guest rules, and the feedback provided by both you and the guest to decide if reimbursement from the security deposit is in order.